 Corona Virus Disease 19 is a new coronavirus that causes lung and airway infections.
 It is sometimes called SARS-CoV-2.

-People over the age of 70 and with chronic health conditions such as diabetes, heart conditions and respiratory illness are at higher risk of complications such as intensive care admission or even death.
+People over the age of 70 and with chronic health conditions such as diabetes, heart conditions and respiratory illness are at higher risk of complications such as intensive care admission and death.

 This following list of medications that you may be on can suppress the immune system.
-If you are just on one medication from this list, then your risk of Covid is not thought to be increased.
-However if you are on 2 or more of these medications then we worry that your risk may be increased - but so far there is not clear evidence to support that.
+If you are just on one medication from this list, then your risk of Covid-19 infection risk or complication risk is not thought to be increased.
+However if you are on 2 or more of these medications then we worry that your risk may be increased - but so far there is no evidence to support that.
 The British Society of Rheumatology have pragmatically recommended extra precautions if you are on 2 or more of the following medications :

 - Adalimumab (Humira)